Nine Worthies: Nine Worthy Women

 A very fine set of Siennese fifteenth century panel paintings, attributed to the Master of the Griselda Legend and others, now incomplete and widely dispersed, showed male and female worthies - the remaining paintings were reunited in a 2007 exhibition at the National Gallery, London.

 In the German Renaissance, Hans Burgkmair made a set of six woodcuts, each showing three of the "Eighteen Worthies".
-In addition to the usual males, his prints showed the Pagan Lucretia, Veturia and Virginia, the Jewish Esther, Judith and Yael, and the Christian Saints Helena, Bridget of Sweden and Elizabeth of Hungary.
+In addition to the usual males, his prints showed the Pagan Lucretia, Veturia and Virginia, the Jewish Esther, Judith and Jael, and the Christian Saints Helena, Bridget of Sweden and Elizabeth of Hungary.
 Burgkmair was in touch with Augsburg Renaissance Humanist circles, who may have helped choose the group.
 Apart from Veturia, mother of Coriolanus, who tried to save Rome from defeat by her son, the other pagan two were examples of chastity, responsible for no heroic acts except their defence of their own virtue.
 In contrast, two of the Jewish women, Judith and Jael, are known for their personal assassination of leaders opposed to Israel.
 Judith carries a sword in one hand and Holofernes's severed head in the other, and Jael carries the mallet with which she hammered a peg in the head of Sisera.
 The "Power of Women" and female violence was an interest of German artists at the time, and Lucas van Leyden, Albrecht Altdorfer and others made prints of Jael in the act.

 The Christian trio of saints, all very popular in Germany at the time, are all women who had been married - Bridget became an abbess as a widow.
 In addition, like three of the male worthies, Elizabeth of Hungary was an ancestor of Burgkmair's patron Maximilian I, Holy Roman Emperor, and Helena was a Roman Empress.
 Unlike the other two groups, who all face each other, apparently in conversation, these three all look down, and may illustrate the female virtue of silence.
-Burgkmair's conception was not very widely followed.
+Burgkmair's conception was not widely followed.
+For example, in Elizabethan and Jacobean England, the lists took on a significantly more Anglocentric slant.
+In his 1586 book The Blazon of Gentrie, John Feare names Minerva, Semiramis, and Tomyris for the Pagans, Jael, Deborah, and Judith for the Jews, and Maud, Elizabeth of Aragon, and Joanna of Naples (probably Joanna II) for the Christians.
+By contrast, Thomas Heywood's The Exemplary Lives and memorable Acts of Nine of the Most Worthy Women of the World: Three Jews.
+Three Gentiles.
+Three Christians (1640) introduced Boudica, Penthesilea, and Artemisia for the Pagans, and Elphleda, Margaret, and Elizabeth for the Christians.
+With the Jewish heroines, Fearne and Heywood are almost identical, with the only difference being that Heywood chose Esther over Jael.